Exclusive to Vedic Management Centre by U. Mahesh Prabhu

 One day it so happened that a Rishi visited his court, looked at the king and with folded hands asked if he considered himself to be a great person.
 The mighty king rose from his magnificent throne, took off his royal crown before handing it to his minister, walked over to the Rishi and fell at his feet, saying “What is my wealth, power and influence compared to your ability to renounce everything, O great Rishi?
 How can these transient material objects compare to the knowledge and wisdom in you?”
 The Rishi, smiling, replied, “You verily are the greatest ruler to have walked on this earth.”

-To rule a large part of the earth, to have enormous wealth, powerful army and yet to fall at the feet of a man who has nothing, but knowledge and wisdom present the absolute humility of a king.
+To rule a large part of the earth, to have enormous wealth, a powerful army and yet to fall at the feet of a man who has nothing, but knowledge and wisdom present the absolute humility of a king.
 Bowing to people of wisdom and knowledge – even if they are younger than you in age – is an unmistakable sign of Vinayam.

 This Vinayam is also crucial in our real life.
 According to various Neeti Shastras, including Kautilya’s Arthashastra, to achieve anything significant in life a person must overcome six detrimental qualities within – Arishadvargas – namely: